aileot/nvim-thyme/README.md

 Welcome to the Neovim x Fennel community!

-If you have never written Fennel before, you can try Fennel on your favorite plugin manager!
+If you have never written Fennel before, you can try Fennel on your favorite plugin manager.
 For `lazy.nvim`,
 add the following snippet to your specs and play around with Fennel first.